 Make sure you both want to live as digital nomads Our nomadic lifestyle started around five years ago, without us really realizing it at the time.
 We were fed up with working ridiculous hours, for people who obviously didn’t care about our best interests.
 One morning after work we decided we had had enough and the next day we gave… Read More

 Many tropical destinations are overrun with tourists, overpriced, or both.
 Bali is neither.
+It is possible to experience luxury while visiting Bali on a Budget.
 Bali is the most popular island in the Indonesian archipelago and is one of the most incredible destinations on the planet.
-Not to mention, it’s easy to travel Bali on a budget for couples and single travellers alike!
-Bali on a Budget – The Best Luxury Destination… Read More
+Not to mention, it’s easy to travel Bali on a budget for couples and single travellers… Read More

 Adventure is an important part of living.
 And I’d argue that adventure is an important part of a marriage, whether that means jumping out of an airplane hand in hand or simply trying a new restaurant now and again.
 A boldly-lived life is a full life, and there’s nothing better than being brave and exploring alongside your partner in life….
 Read More